mithi/robotics-blog/content/blog/bossy/06-soldered-components.md

 instead of a digital pin to test the continuity.
 This is because if you put a 10k ohm resistor inbetween the two wires, a digital pin will still read a `LOW`.
 I used `A0` pin pulled up.
-While I'm at it I also used this setup to test the joysticks, buttons, and potentiometer.
+While I'm at it I also used this setup to test the joysticks, buttons, potentiometer, spdt switches etc.

 > IMPORTANT: All the joystick pins were perfectly fine, except for Yout of one of the joysticks, it wasn't as consistent but can be compensated with code